Menu

 8:00 - 5:00 PM ONE-ON-ONE NETWORKING OPPORTUNITIES

-These optional informal networking events offer young scientists the opportunity to engage in discussions and consultations with senior scientists and other meeting participants.
+Optional informal networking events offer young scientists the opportunity to engage in discussions and consultations with senior scientists and other meeting participants.
 It's a chance to discuss their research, explore potential collaborations, or seek advice from more experienced scientists.

 ICBEM is a registered FL non-profit organization.